mediassarQlikBranch/SimpleFieldSelect/README.md

 - supports transparency of the object
 - Some of the visualizations allow to use Qlik Sense's Leonard UI styling, for example for drop down select Leonard UI styling works well

+All ssettings are sheet specific.
+You can use for example master items if you wan't to have same settings on same elemnt on every sheet.

 - Global parameters for a sheet:
   - Modify background color and border style for all objects on the sheet.
 No need for another extension.
   - Hide any field(s) from the selection bar.